svnrnns/fallon-vue3/README.md

 # Fallon

-Fallon is a package that enhances the local storage experience in **Vue 3**, bringing a easy-to-use API and offering several cool features, such as automatic serialization and deserialization of objects or adding reactivity to any possible action of the package itself.
+Fallon is a package designed to enhance the local storage experience in Vue 3 applications.
+It offers an easy-to-use API and incorporates several exciting features, including:

+- Automatic serialization and deserialization of objects.
+- Adding reactivity to any action performed by the package itself.

 ## Table of Contents